quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Negotiated Version:

 : The version that the server chose to use for the connection.
 This field MUST be equal to the value of the Version field in the long header that carries this data.

 Supported Version Count:

 : A variable-length integer specifying the number of Supported Version fields following it.
 The server encodes all versions it supports in the subsequent list, ordered by descending preference.
 Note that the version in the Negotiated Version field MUST be included in the Supported Version list to allow the server to communicate the negotiated version's preference.
+Note that this preference is only advisory, clients MAY choose to use their own preference instead.

-Clients MAY include versions following the pattern `0x?a?a?a?a` in their Compatible Version list, and the server in their Supported Version list.
+Clients MAY include versions following the pattern `0x?a?a?a?a` in their `Compatible Version` list, and the server in their `Supported Version` list.
 Those versions are reserved to exercise version negotiation (see the Versions section of {{QUIC}}), and MUST be ignored when parsing these fields.
-On the other hand, the Received Negotiation Version list MUST be identical to the received Version Negotiation packet, so clients MUST NOT add or remove reserved version from that list.
+On the other hand, the `Received Negotiation Version` list MUST be identical to the received Version Negotiation packet, so clients MUST NOT add or remove reserved version from that list.